brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 <dfn>Faces</dfn> are good in social encounters, particularly with convincing someone to do or believe something.
 Usually requires a high Charisma stat and/or good scores in Persuasion, Deception, and Intimidation.

 Bards are known for being great Faces, but any character with a high Charisma score can achieve this.
-Paladins, Sorcerers, and Warlocks all need Charisma for class features, but Rogues, Fighters, and even Barbarians can all have high Charisma scores too, if built that way.
+Paladins, Sorcerers, and Warlocks all need Charisma for class features, but Rogues, Fighters, and even Barbarians can all have high Charisma scores too if built that way.
 Some subclasses, such as the Rune Knight Fighter, grant advantage on skill checks for social encounters, and they can be effective faces too.
 Other subclasses, like the Fey Wanderer or Samurai, grant bonuses to social skills based on other stats.

 #### Is a Face Fun?